dilanalpergin/dilanalpergin.github.io/_pages/about.md

 ---

 * I am pursuing Ph.D. at **University of Florida** under the supervision of [Prof. Steven Slutsky](https://people.clas.ufl.edu/slutsky/).
-* I was Machine Learning Intern at **IQVIA** during Summer 2021, working on developing machine learning models for improving health care services.
+* I worked as a Junior Associate in Risk Management at [Industrial Development Bank of Turkey][https://en.tskb.com.tr/] for 2 years before attending the PhD program.
-* I got my M.Sc.
+* I got my M.A.
 Degree in **Economics**  from **University of Florida** (May 2021).
-* My Ph.D research is based on but not limited to
+* My research agenda focuses on uncertainties in healthcare.
+Two overarching themes formthe research agenda:
-  - health economics
+- how consumer perceived risk of a pandemic influences personal consumption and spending
+- analysis of current policies for public health emergencies and how they may be improved to maximize social welfare